Matchbook-Rentals/matchbook-web-frontend/notes/to-do.md

 - [ ] deeper scroll point on button box, probalby as percent of display height
 - [ ] see more button on desktop image carousel
 - [ ] fix height on control bar siblings
+- [ ] Isabelle icon updates from figma
 - [ ] Create flowchart

 ##13NOV24